AndroInt/atdm-manifest/README.md

 ## Repo init link

-Currently we are supporting **kirkstone** branch.
-We have also added support for master branch but not sure for compilation success. <br/>
+We currently support the Kirkstone branch and have also added support for the master branch, but its compilation success is not guaranteed.

 ```
-$ repo init -u https://github.com/DeviceSolutions/toradex-manifest.git -b kirkstone-6.x.y -m torizoncore/atdm.xml
+$ repo init -u https://github.com/AndroInt/atdm-manifest.git -b kirkstone-6.x.y -m torizoncore/atdm.xml
 $ repo sync
 ```